vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ```

 Example 2:
 A new LP1 has `0` stake and they wish to add `Delta S = 8000` and a new LP2 has `0` stake and they wish to add `Delta S = 2000`.
-Currently the sum of all virtual stakes is `10000` after the LP commmitments added.
+Currently the sum of all virtual stakes is `10000` after the LP commitments added.
 The average entry valuations are:

 ```math
 (average entry valuation LP1) <- 0 + 8000 x 8000 / (0 + 8000) = 8000